Ravenbrook/mps/procedure/review.rst

   `.brainstorm.record`_, `.edit.record`_, `.pi.record`_, and
   `.exit.record`_.

-  On GitHub, these records are made as comments on the pull request for the change under review.
+  On GitHub, the record of a review can consist of separate comments that appear in the pull request, e.g. by checkers submitting GitHub reviews.
 See also `.doc.issue`_.

   In any case, review records must be specific, permanent, and referencable.